 Night time driving presents numerous hazards and brings with it an increased risk of personal injury, particularly on country roads.
-Road traffic accidents on country roads at night are common due to the fact that such roads are often badly lit and this poor visibility is often compouded by the roads being narrow and winding.
+Road traffic accidents on country roads at night are common due to the fact that such roads are often badly lit and this poor visibility is often compounded by the roads being narrow and winding.

 Thompsons accident compensation lawyers have vast knowledge of dealing with accident claims, from accidents causing minor injury to fatal accidents, and they could help you claim compensation if you have been injured in a road traffic accident.
 Contact our specialists today for more information.